 I don’t really agree with setting arbitrary sleep durations since they can add to the pressure many people put on themselves to get the ‘right’ amount of sleep.

-We do, however, pass on recommendations that we come across during the course of our research as we know that many people are interested in knowing whether or not they are getting enough sleep.
+I do, however, pass on recommendations that I come across during the course of my research as I know that many people are interested in knowing whether or not they are getting enough sleep.

 When it comes to teenagers and sleep, new research has suggested that teenagers should be getting between 7.5 and 8.5 hours of sleep each night in order to maintain optimal levels of blood sugar and insulin (remember the link between insomnia and diabetes).